Book Dalkey Town Hall – a Unique Venue

 The venue has an original maple sprung floor, ideal for dance or movement.
 We are interested in hearing from a Ballroom Dancing teacher who wishes to hire the hall to run a series of dance classes for beginners and improvers in the evenings.

 Zumba & Fitness Classes in Dalkey Town Hall – available to rent on Tuesday, Thursday & Friday evenings from September.
 It has a maple sprung floor, stage and ensuite toilet facilities.
-The venue is suitable 6.00pm – 10.00pm.
+The venue is available 6.00pm – 10.00pm.

 Contact us by telephone 01 2858366 or Email: email@example.com